delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

   - Users began feeling anxiety regarding quitting or losing their jobs during the pandemic.
 It became an economic threat as well as a health threat.
   - From the data we find that the highest ranking post in April in r/careerguidance was directly related to losing your job during the coronavirus pandemic:      QUOTED HERE:
     -  > "Are you seriously trying to quit your job during a global pandemic and impending recession? o_O
-    -  >  Advice This will probably be downvoted to hell.
+    -  >  (Advice) This will probably be downvoted to hell.
 That’s okay.
 But really, there has been an uptick in people posting about quitting their jobs.
 This isn’t to berate you.
-If you aren’t happy, you really should find a way to leave. ...Where I am, the depression from the lockdown retrenchments alone has led to a rise in suicides.
+If you aren’t happy, you really should find a way to leave. ...Where I am, the depression from the lockdown restrictions alone has led to a rise in suicides.
 Quitting your job and then finding yourself in the cold may put you in a worse off position.
 This is sounding harsh but it is coming from a good place.
 Things are going to work out.
 We just don’t know when.
 In the meantime, hang in there.
 Take this global lockdown time to plan your exit meticulously, save up and start skilling up for the jump.
 Good luck!"
     -  From this top post, we can see tension is rising regarding job security amidst the pandemic.
     -  This had the highest number of upvotes, meaning users upvoted this post more than any other post made in April in 2020.